 The two likely reasons why most goals don’t get done is that they were never relevant, to begin with, or they were so ambitious that they were not realistic.
 S.M.A.R.T. goals steer you clear of the pitfalls of goal settings and helps you to construct the goals at the right level of detail so that you have the best shot at achieving your goals.

-Now that you know how to set your goals, its time to modernize your overall HR software by bringing it to where work happens – inside Slack, Microsoft Teams, or Google Hangouts Chat.
+Now that you know how to set your goals, it’s time to modernize your attendance and time tracking solutions by bringing it to where work happens – inside Slack, Microsoft Teams, or Google Hangouts Chat.